nathanreyes/v-calendar/docs/guide/README.md

 ### Single Dates

-The first kind of date expression allowed is a simple native Javascript date object.
-It is the most simple, and perhaps most common, way to configure `dates` for an attribute.
-Here is an example of displaying an attribute on today's date.
+The first type of date expression is a simple native Javascript date object.

+Here is an example of using a date to display a simple attribute.
 We'll get into how to configure attributes in more detail later, but for now we can just focus on the `dates` expression below:

 <guide-attributes-highlight/>